Follyfoot: Background and production

 The series, which was filmed on the Harewood family estate, was set at a home of rest for horses.
 Despite an apparent appeal limited to young girls with an equine interest, Follyfoot was actually aimed squarely at the teenage market and often had challenging things to say about the treatment of horses and animals generally in British society.
 The ethos of Follyfoot generally was to give another chance to both horses and people who had been rejected by the rest of society: the stance of the series was recognisably pro-animal, and characters who resembled the archetypes of the Pullein-Thompson sisters et al were overwhelmingly shown in a negative light.
 Continuity in the series was assured by the use of mainly one writer, Tony Essex, who wrote 34 of the 39 episodes.

 The series' theme song, "The Lightning Tree", written by Francis Essex, the brother of Tony Essex and sung by The Settlers, is well-remembered, sometimes more so than the series itself.
 The song reached No. 36 in the UK charts in 1971.
 An album featuring music from the series was also released.

 The main actors were Gillian Blake as Dora, Steve Hodson as Steve, Christian Rodska as Ron Stryker, Desmond Llewelyn as the Colonel and Arthur English as Slugger.
 Other well-known actors in minor roles included Pam St Clement, Gretchen Franklin, as the Colonel's housekeeper, and Kathy Staff in two separate bit parts.
 What really characterised the series was its rotation of directors, many of whom have since become revered figures in the UK film industry, including Stephen Frears, Michael Apted and Jack Cardiff who took time out from working overseas with Kirk Douglas to direct two episodes of the series.
 Also, in the third series, David Hemmings appeared in one episode, "Uncle Joe" and also directed two other episodes during the show's production run: "The Bridge Builder" and the final episode, "Walk In the Wood".

 The series proved to be a success and was sold to many countries at the time of the original UK transmission.
 The first series won the Harlequin award for best production at the 1972 BAFTA Awards, while the second series episode, "The Debt", reached the top 20 in the weekly television ratings—a rarity for an afternoon-timeslot show.
 During production for the third series, it was intended that this would be the last, a film version of Follyfoot was planned, but the idea was ultimately shelved.
 The children's magazine Look-in featured a picture-strip of the series each week as well as regular features, while five annuals were released in association with Yorkshire Television.
 These ran until 1976—long after the series had finished.
+There was also a Follyfoot board game released.